-Here are some sample questions:

-er than star B. Which of the following statements is true? a) Star A is 5 times nearer than B. b) Star A is 5 times more distant than B. c) Star A is intrinsically brighter than B. d) Star A is intrinsically fainter than B. e) None of the above. v does orbital speed at aphelion (point of greatest distance) compare to the speed at perihelion ((point of smallest distance)? a) same b) higher c) lower d) depends on the mass of the planet e) depends on the mass of the star a) continue to orbit in circular paths. on, if the sun's gravity were suddenly to turn off, the planets would b) continue to orbit in elliptical paths.
-Newton's First Law does not deal with gravity.
-4. Kepler's Laws of planetary motion and Newton's Laws of Motion are related in the sense that one may be derived from the other if we also use a) elliptical orbits instead of circular b) the distances c) the velocities d) the law of gravity e) the law of inertia 5.
-Which of the following describes how the intensity of radiation emitted from a black body varies with frequency? a) All the radiation is emitted at one frequency.

-a) All the radiation is emitted at one frequency.b) The intensity peaks at one frequency and falls off above and below that frequency.
+Here are some sample questions, along with a little commentary You can consider these as homework questions, some of which will be on the exam, along with some of the end-of-chapter and online questions.
+1. Star A has a parallax which is 5 times larger than star B. Which of the following statements is true? a) Star A is 5 times nearer than B. b) Star A is 5 times more distant than B. c) Star A is intrinsically brighter than B. d) Star A is intrinsically fainter than B. e) None of the above.
+There is no calculation required.
+If you know how parallax and distance are related, you should be able to just say the 2.
+For a planet in orbit around some star, how does orbital speed at aphelion (point of greatest distance) compare to the speed at perihelion (point of smallest distance)? b) higher c) lower d) depends on the mass of the planet e) depends on the mass of the star [It is unimportant whether you know what aphelion and perihelion mean-they are defined within the question.
+I am just finding whether you understand "someone's" 2nd law...This question was taken from the interactive questions at the textbook web site, so be sure to try those.]
+3. According to Newton's First Law of Motion, if the sun's gravity were suddenly to turn off, the planets would b) continue to orbit in elliptical paths. a) continue to orbit in circular paths. c) move in a straight line. d) be unaffected: Newton's First Law does not deal with gravity.
+4. Kepler's Laws of planetary motion and Newton's Laws of Motion are related in the sense that one may be derived from the other if we also use a) elliptical orbits instead of circular b) the distances c) the velocities d) the law of gravity d) the law of inertia [Try answering this first, then read on.
+This is a tough one for most people, so here is some assistance: First, you have to know which can be derived from the other.
+Newton's from Kepler's?
+No, Newton's are more general.
+So it is Kepler's laws that can be derived from Newton's laws of motion.
+But do Newton's laws of motion have anything to do, specifically, with orbits?
+If you get the idea now, then you see the question is asking: What is needed to make Newton's laws of motion be about orbital motion of planets around stars, rather the abstract and general laws that they are otherwise?
+Can you answer it in this form?]
+5. Which of the following describes how the intensity of radiation emitted from a black body varies with frequency? a) All the radiation is emitted at one frequency. b) The intensity peaks at one frequency and falls off above and below that frequency.

-c) The intensity has a minimum at one frequency and rises above and below that frequency.

-d) The radiation emitted is constant at all frequencies.

-e) A black body emits no radiation.
+- c) The intensity has a minimum at one frequency and rises above and below that frequency. - d) The radiation emitted is constant at all frequencies. - e) A black body emits no radiation.